krateng/maloja/README.md

 * Otherwise, simply run the command `maloja update` or use `pip`s update mechanic.

+### Docker

+There is a Dockerfile in the repo that should work by itself.
+You can also use the unofficial [Dockerhub repository](https://hub.docker.com/r/foxxmd/maloja) kindly provided by FoxxMD.

 ## How to use

 ### Basic control